DineshKarthikeyan1/sem5-group-project/voice-assisted-financial-manager/DARK_MODE_IMPLEMENTATION.md

 ## ✅ Complete Dark Mode System

-Your VoiceFinance app now has a beautiful, animated dark mode system with smooth transitions throughout the entire application!
+Your FinSay app now has a beautiful, animated dark mode system with smooth transitions throughout the entire application!

 ### 🚀 Features Implemented